 We currently market and sell our products in the United States and 29 other countries.
-As of December 31, 2015, our sales organization consisted of approximately 234 direct sales representatives and 135 independent distributors in the United States and approximately 70 direct sales representatives and ten independent distributors internationally.
+Our Exogen system and Supartz FX, which accounted for the majority of our revenue for the year ended December 31, 2015, have regulatory approvals to be marketed and sold in the United States.
+In addition, we also have regulatory approval to market and sell our Exogen system in key international markets, such as the European Union and Canada.
+As of April 2, 2016, our sales organization consisted of approximately 232 direct sales representatives and 124 independent distributors in the United States and approximately 57 direct sales representatives and 12 independent distributors internationally.
 In the United States, our Active Healing Therapies sales organization markets our products to orthopedists, musculoskeletal and sports medicine physicians and podiatrists.
 Our Surgical sales organization is composed of a sales management team that markets our surgical products primarily to neurosurgeons and orthopedic spine surgeons.
 In international markets, we market and sell our Active Healing Therapies through direct sales representatives in twelve countries and through independent distributors in an additional 17 countries.
+Our products are typically covered and reimbursed by third-party payors, including government authorities, such as Medicare and Medicaid, managed care providers and private health insurers.
 We do not sell our products through or participate in physician-owned distributorships.
-We have grown our total net sales from \$232.4 million for the year ended December 31, 2014 and to \$253.7 million for the year ended December 31, 2015, at a compound annual growth rate, or CAGR, of 4.5%.
+We have grown our total net sales from \$232.4 million for the year ended December 31, 2013 to \$242.9 million for the year ended December 31, 2014 and to \$253.7 million for the year ended December 31, 2015, at a compound annual growth rate, or CAGR, of 4.5%.
+We have grown our total net sales from \$53.4 million for the three months ended March 28, 2015, to \$65.4 million for the three months ended April 2, 2016, at an annual growth rate of 22.6%.
+For the years ended December 31, 2013, 2014 and 2015 and the three months ended March 28, 2015 and April 2, 2016, we had net losses of \$22.4 million, \$12.9 million, \$34.1 million, \$21.0 million and \$6.0 million, respectively.
 We have grown our Adjusted EBITDA from \$33.1 million for the year ended December 31, 2013 to \$42.9 million for the year ended December 31, 2014 and to \$53.5 million for the year ended December 31, 2015, at a CAGR of 27.0%.
+Also, we have grown our Adjusted EBITDA from \$4.8 million for the three months ended March 28, 2015, to \$13.2 million for the three months ended April 2, 2016 at an annual growth rate of 173.5%.
 For a reconciliation of net loss to Adjusted EBITDA, see Note 3 to the information contained in "Prospectus summary-Summary historical and pro forma financial information."